 …Which was a term that received perhaps surprisingly large air time.

 At London’s world-famous Natural History Museum, Alison Davis (wo)mans the technology team.
 For her, quite apart from solutions, the next step for leaders is to come to terms with how the pandemic has upended traditional business assumptions.

 “We ought to begin by asking how we can be geography agnostic as businesses,” she explained.
-“Cloud technology helps here so we’re not fixed to a particular data center and we have more capabilities and we can extend the perimeter of the organization.
+“Cloud technology helps here so we’re not fixed to a particular data centre and we have more capabilities and we can extend the perimeter of the organisation.

 “Working from home means a bigger boundary for business.”

 This has potentially huge ramifications—and not just to the employee experience.
 Technology leaders must now content with a larger attack surface area and so cybersecurity must feature strongly in any investment driven with a hybrid working environment.
 The Natural History Museum, Davis, reassured the roundtable, had not forgotten that.

 Another sector hit hard by remote working was higher education.
 Universities in particular struggled, on average, to equalise the collective experience of its students both between in-lecture students and at-home students, and its international and domestic “customers”, to borrow the business term.

 Certainly, at The University of Sussex, in the UK, its Head of IT was frank about the current state of things.

 “We must try to understand how technology can bring equity to the student experience,” Jason Oliver explained, “because right now it is imbalanced.”

 Technology can be an incredible bridge of inequality, but only when used effectively, he went on to say, before echoing Alison Davis’ sentiments on the newly global nature of daily work.